 Because the Basket exists solely for purposes of these Notes, historical information on the performance of the Basket does not exist for dates prior to the Trade Date for these Notes.
-The graph below sets forth the hypothetical historical daily levels of the Basket for the period from January 1, 2008 to the Trade Date, assuming that the Basket was created on January 1, 2008 with the same Basket Components and corresponding weights in the Basket and with an Initial Basket Value of 100 on that date.
+The graph below sets forth the hypothetical historical daily levels of the Basket for the period from January 2, 2020 to the Trade Date, assuming that the Basket was created on January 2, 2020 with the same Basket Components and corresponding weights in the Basket and with an Initial Basket Value of 100 on that date.
 The hypothetical performance of the Basket is based on the actual closing levels of the Basket Components on the applicable dates.
 We obtained these closing levels from Bloomberg L.P., without independent verification.
 Any historical trend in the level of the Basket during the period shown below is not an indication of the performance of the Basket during the term of the Notes.

 All disclosures contained in this pricing supplement regarding the Basket Components, including, without limitation, their make-up, method of calculation, and changes in their components, have been derived from publicly available sources.
-The information reflects the policies of, and is subject to change by, each of STOXX Limited ("STOXX") with respect to the EURO STOXX 50[®] Index (the "SX5E"), Nikkei Inc. ("Nikkei") with respect to Nikkei Stock Average Index (the "NKY"), FTSE International Limited ("FTSE") with respect to the FTSE[®] 100 Index (the "UKX"), S&P Dow Jones Indices LLC ("S&P") with respect to the S&P[®]/ASX 200 Index (the "AS51") and the Geneva, Zurich, SIX Group Ltd., certain of its subsidiaries, and the Management Committee of the SIX Swiss Exchange (collectively, the "SIX Exchange"), with respect to the Swiss Market Index (the "SMI") (STOXX, Nikkei, FTSE, S&P and Six Exchange together, the "Underlying Sponsors") The Underlying Sponsors, which license the copyright and all other rights to the respective Basket Components, have no obligation to continue to publish, and may discontinue publication of, any Basket Component.
+The information reflects the policies of, and is subject to change by, each of STOXX Limited ("STOXX") with respect to the EURO STOXX 50[®] Index (the "SX5E"), Nikkei Inc. ("Nikkei") with respect to Nikkei 225[®] Index (the "NKY"), FTSE International Limited ("FTSE") with respect to the FTSE[®] 100 Index (the "UKX"), the Geneva, Zurich, SIX Group Ltd., certain of its subsidiaries, and the Management Committee of the SIX Swiss Exchange (collectively, the "SIX Exchange"), with respect to the Swiss Market Index (the "SMI"), and S&P Dow Jones Indices LLC ("S&P") with respect to the S&P[®]/ASX 200 Index (the "AS51") (STOXX, Nikkei, FTSE, S&P, and Six Exchange together, the "Underlying Sponsors") The Underlying Sponsors, which license the copyright and all other rights to the respective Basket Components, have no obligation to continue to publish, and may discontinue publication of, any Basket Component.
 The consequences of an Underlying Sponsor discontinuing publication of the applicable Basket Component are discussed in "Description of the Notes-Discontinuance of an Index" in the accompanying product supplement.
 None of us, the Guarantor, the calculation agent, or either Selling Agent accepts any responsibility for the calculation, maintenance or publication of any Basket Component or any successor index.